LuzrBum/Agon-Projects/agon-firmware-upgrade.md

 ## Prep
 - Download
 - Tidy up your SD Card (optional)
-- Copy BBC Basic 1.04 RC3 to the SD card (because why the hell not) + sa
+- Copy BBC Basic 1.04 Final to the SD card + all sample files (optional but good for testing)
+-
-## MOS
+## MO
-- Copy MOS Update utility (to /MOS) & MOS.bin (to /root) to  SD card https://github.com/envenomator/agon-flash
+- Copy MOS Update utility "flash.bin" to /MOS) & MOS.bin (to /root) to  SD card
-- Get CRC for MOS version 86696B8A for MOS 1.03 RC3 (different for each version)
+- Get CRC for MOS version ~~86696B8A for MOS 1.03 RC3~~ 86696B8A for MOS 1.03 Final (different for each version)
 - Transfer SD card to Agon and boot Agon
 - Flash MOS = Usage: "FLASH \<filename> \<crc32>"
 - Test - you may not be able to type and or screen will look weird because MOS is now speaking differently
+-
 ## VDP
 - Install Arduino IDE
 - Config Arduino IDE - follow ALL instructions https://github.com/breakintoprogram/agon-vdp , enter the URL + install the board, also install the two libraries selecting the right version
-- Open the folder of your VDP version - no
+- Open the folder of your VDP version
 - Disconnect power & flip jumper x2
 - connect USB-C to Agon and PC
 - Determine COM port (I had to go into windows devide manager and disable Bluetooth that was hogging COM3 and COM4)
 - Update VDP: Menu - Sketch - Upload, or press ctrl+U
 - Wait for successfu write: You will see successful write at the bottom of the Arduino IDE screen, and you should see VDP come up on your VGA screen
 - Reconnect power & flip jumper x2
 - Test